Date of 7,000-Year-Old Settlement Determined for the First Time by Cosmic Rays

 Cosmic rays, known for their potential impact on telecommunications, leave unique markers in tree rings during major solar flare events.
 By harnessing this phenomenon, scientists have identified numerous cosmic-ray markers, including one from 5259 BCE.

 Using the cosmic-ray marker from 5259 BCE, researchers meticulously analyzed 787 pieces of timber recovered from Dispilio.
 This exhaustive analysis yielded a robust 303-year growth ring chronology for the region.
-Subsequent analysis revealed that the settlement was occupied and dwelling construction occurred over a span of 188 years, specifically between 5328 and 5140 BCE.
+Subsequent analysis revealed that the settlement was occupied, and dwelling construction occurred over a span of 188 years, specifically between 5328 and 5140 BCE.

 Significance

-This innovative approach marks a significant step forward in archaeological dating, as it allows for absolute dating of sites without relying on a pre-existing calendar chronology.
+This innovative approach marks a significant step forward in archaeological dating, as it allows for the absolute dating of sites without relying on a pre-existing calendar chronology.
 The Balkans region has become the first to benefit from this paradigm shift, enabling researchers to establish a precise timeline for its ancient past.

 The accurate dating of Dispilio provides a crucial reference point for other archaeological sites in southeastern Europe, helping to unravel the interconnectedness and development of Neolithic societies.
 It also opens up new possibilities for understanding the spread of ideas, technologies, and cultural practices during this formative period of human history.